qingfengzxr/gdweb3-docs/docs/source/hello_optimism.rst

 This demo including only one node as the main UI scene and two gdscript files.
 The `main.gd` is used to control the actual UI, and the `hello_optimism.gd` is autoloaded as the static API for the simple contract.

-Autoloaded script could be managed in **Project->Project Settings->Globals->Autoload**.
+Autoloaded script could be managed in **Project -> Project Settings -> Globals -> Autoload**.
 Once a script is set as autoloaded, it can be called without attaching to a instantiated node.

 .. image:: ./_static/gui-04.png
    :alt: